elm-tooling/vscode-elm-old/README.md

 ### Syntax highlighting

 Syntax highlighting is essential.
 The full language is supported.
+Fenced code blocks in markdown files are highlighted too.
 Can we improve the highlighting further?
 Please create an [issue](https://github.com/sbrink/vscode-elm/issues)!

 ### Error highlighting